Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Introduction

+In general, the methods and techniques available for SPDEs driven by Gaussian noise are not suitable for investigating SPDEs driven by jump type noise, and therefore, new and sophisticated tools are needed.
+We refer to the above-mentioned references and references therein for more details. }

-As an example let us consider the Navier-Stokes equations.
-Under the classical local-Lipschitz and the one-sided linear growth assumptions on the coefficients, one can prove the existence and the uniqueness of strong solutions in the probabilistic sense for the 2-D stochastic Navier-Stokes equations with Gaussian noises, see, e.g. \cite{Liu R}.
-But using the same idea to the L\'evy case, one needs to assume other conditions on the coefficient $G$ of L\'evy noise, see Remark \ref{Rem1} in Section 2, because these approaches used the Burkholder-Davis-Gundy inequality with $p\neq2$ for the compensated Poisson random measure, see \cite{BHZ}, \cite{BLZ} and \cite{ZBL}.
-The similar problems rise when one consider the martingale solutions, see, for instance, \cite{Flandoli-Gatarek,EM_2014,Dong-Zhai} and the advances that have been made so far.
+\newok{As an example let us consider SNSEs.
+Under the classical Lipschitz on balls and linear growth assumptions on the noise coefficients, one can prove the existence and uniqueness of a strong solution in both the probabilistic and PDE senses for 2D SNSEs driven by Gaussian noise; see, for example, \cite{GHZ2009,Liu R,Mikulevicius_2009}.
+However, in order to prove a similar result for the pure jump case, {in the existing literature} one is required to introduce additional conditions on the jump coefficient $G$; see Remark \ref{Rem1} in Section \ref{subsection 2.1}.
+The reason for this difference is that the proof of the existence of solutions relies on the use of the Burkholder-Davis-Gundy inequality for the compensated Poisson random measures for the exponent $p\neq2$ (see \cite{BHZ}, \cite{BLZ}, and \cite{ZBL}).
+Similar problems arise in the study of martingale solutions; see, for instance, \cite{Dong-Zhai,Flandoli+Gatarek_1995,EM_2014} and many more recent papers.}